sameer/apartment-map/README.md

 1. Upload it to Google My Maps.
 1. Pick address for the positioning column.
 1. Pick name for the marker name column.

+### Bonus

+If you want accurate distance estimates using Google Maps:

+1. Get credentials for the [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/start)
+1. Open `directions.py` and customize relevant variables
+1. Run `directions.py` with `apartments.tsv` in the same folder
+1. Use `apartments-with-distance.tsv` in lieu of `apartments.tsv` when following steps to add to Google My Maps.